ananya343B/pes_asic_class/README.md

 **Faster Cells vs Slower Cells**
   - Load in digital circuit is of Capacitence.
   - Faster the charging or dicharging of capacitance, lesser is the cell delay.
-  - However, for a quick charge/ discharge of capacitor, we need transistors capable of sourcing more     current i.e, we need **wide transistors**.
+  - However, for a quick charge/ discharge of capacitor, we need transistors capable of sourcing more     current i.e, we need wide transistors.
   - Wider transistors have lesser delay but consume more area and power.
   - Narrow transistors have more delay but consume less area and performance.
   - Faster cells come with a cost of area and power.